 The new Eclipse Onyx in steel also seems to be powered by a modified version of the original JD 6553L automatic movement.
 Based, as usual, on the well-known Caliber FP 1150 by Frederic Piguet that the Swiss watchmaker sources from its sister brand Blancpain (both are owned by The Swatch Group,) the mechanism is highly reliable and accurate.

-The face of the moon is accompanied with eight stars that are also rhodium-plated, as are the hands, the JD logo and the 31 Arabic numerals on the date ring.
+The face of the moon is accompanied with eight stars that are also rhodium-plated, as are the hands, the JD logo and the 31 Arabic numerals on the calendar ring.

 All in all, the dial of the ref.
 J012630270 looks fantastic with its impressive combination of black and rhodium-plated elements.
-While many watches that combine full calendars with moonphase indication often leave an impression of clutter, this one is very clean, easy to read and a pleasure to admire.
+While many watches that combine full calendars with moon phase indication often leave an impression of clutter, this one is surprisingly clean, easy to read and a pleasure to admire.